Visigothic Kingdom: Muslim conquest

 In 711, Tariq ibn Ziyad, a Muslim Berber client of Musa bin Nusair, the governor of Islamic Africa, invaded Spain with about 7,000 Berber men, while Roderic was in the north fighting the Basques.
-The tale that Julian, Count of Ceuta, facilitated the invasion, because one of his daughters had been dishonored by Roderic, is possibly mythical.
+The tale that Julian, Count of Ceuta, facilitated the invasion because one of his daughters had been dishonored by Roderic is possibly mythical.
 By late July, a battle took place at the Guadalete River in the province of Cádiz.
 Roderic was betrayed by his troops, who sided with his enemies, and the king was killed in battle.
-The Muslims then took much of southern Spain with little resistance, and went on to capture Toledo, where they executed several Visigothic nobles.
+The Muslims then took much of southern Spain with little resistance and went on to capture Toledo, where they executed several Visigothic nobles.
 In 712, Musa, the governor of Ifriqiya, arrived with another army of 18,000, with large Arab contingents.
 He took Mérida in 713 and invaded the north, taking Saragossa and León, which were still under King Ardo, in 714.
-After being recalled by the Caliph, Musa left his son Abd al-‘Aziz in command.
+After being recalled by the Caliph, Musa left his son Abd al-'Aziz in command.
 By 716, most of the Iberian Peninsula was under Islamic rule, with Septimania taken between 721 and 725.
-The only effective resistance was in Asturias, where a Visigothic nobleman named Pelagius revolted in 718, and defeated the Muslims at the battle of Covadonga; this was the beginning of the Reconquest.
+The only effective resistance was in Asturias, where a Visigothic nobleman named Pelagius revolted in 718, and defeated the Muslims at the battle of Covadonga; this was the beginning of the Reconquista.